yiluuu/color-commons/README.md

+### NOTE: Ideally, the README.txt will serve as a guide that explains to the public how to execute this project themselves. ###

 * Code for the original Color Commons in 2013: https://gist.github.com/4494118
 * tech blog post http://rascalmicro.com/docs/project-light-blades.html
 * Lights in lightblades are Lumenpulse Lumenfacade Stand Alone RGB, as described at http://www.bostonlightsource.com/content39128